 Other issues facing many parts of the developing world tie closely to domestic culture and economy, as well as to the level of technological sophistication.
 Prime among these problems is exposure to carbon and soot from combustion of biomass in cooking and heating in domestic stoves.
 Approximately three billion people worldwide use biomass for home cooking in households with little ventilation.
 The World Health Organization (WHO) estimates two million deaths per year as a result of these exposures, especially women who are exposed day in and day out over many years, often with their infant children by their sides.
 Understanding the intersection of technological as well as socioeconomic and political challenges will be at the core of any resolution to these issues.

 A Brief History of Air Pollution and Its Regulation

 For most of history, air pollution has been a problem of microenvironments and domestic congestion.
 The smoky fires of early cave and hut dwellers choked the air inside their homes, and even when the emissions were vented outdoors, they simply combined with those of the neighbors to settle around the village on damp cold nights.
-With urbanization and a concomitant decrease in forest wood as a source of fuel to heat and cook, the need for energy led to ...
+With urbanization and a concomitant decrease in forest wood as a source of fuel to heat and cook, the need for ...